 J. Risse & H. Haller, ‘Post M&A Arbitration: Warranty & Indemnity Insurance Changes the Scene,’ Baker McKenzie Newsletter, 12 January 2017, available at https://globalarbitrationnews.com/post-ma-

 For example, in buyer-side policies, insurers typically require access to due diligence reports prepared by the buyer’s counsel or other advisors, which may be confidential and privileged.

 For example, although an insurer will in fact rely on an auditor’s report, the auditor’s reports will generally exclude reliance by third parties.
 Whether insurers will request reliance letters, and whether auditors will grant them, are questions that remain open at present.

 Ageas (UK) Limited v.
 Kwik-Fit (GB) Limited and AIG Europe Limited EWHC 2178 (QB).
-In that case, the claim under the insurance policy was essential a pass through of the warranty claim under the SPA subject to deduction of the minimum.
+In that case, the claim under the insurance policy was essentially a pass-through of the warranty claim under the SPA subject to deduction of the minimum.

 British-American Insurance (Kenya) Ltd. v.
 Matelec Sal and Thika Power Ltd. EWHC 3278 (Comm).
 The parties in that case appear to have incurred substantial costs to determine whether arbitration provisions were applicable before even beginning to deal with the underlying issues.

 See Epstein and Keyes, ‘Court Denies Coverage under Reps and Warranties Policy’, New York Law Journal Vol. 258 No. 101, Nov.
 27, 2017.
 Ratajczak et al v.
 Beazley Solutions Ltd. 2016 WL 8117956 (ED Wisconsin 2016), and 870 F. 3d 650 (7th Cir 2017).